espocrm/documentation/docs/user-guide/sales-management.md

 * Through the API (e.g. through the web form);
 * Automatically by a Workflow rule.

-By utilizing [Workflows](../administration/workflows.md) administrator can set up the system to apply a specific assignment rule to new leads, i.e. Round-Robin and Least-Busy rules.
+By utilizing [Workflows](../administration/workflows.md) administrator can set up the system to apply a specific assignment rule to new leads, i.e. *Round-Robin* and *Least-Busy* rules.
 For more complex business flows it's recommended to utilize [BPM tool](../administration/bpm.md).

-To prevent overlooking of new leads, users can add Lead entity type to the Global Auto-follow list at Preferences.
+To prevent overlooking of new leads, users can add *Lead* entity type to the *Global Auto-follow* list at Preferences.
 Then they will automatically follow every new lead.

 ### Converting

-To convert a lead, you need to click *Convert* button on the lead detail view.
-Then you can check to which record types you want to convert: Account, Contact, Opportunity.
+To convert the lead, you need to click *Convert* button on the lead detail view.
+Then you can check to what record types you want to convert: Account, Contact, Opportunity.

 Converted lead won't be removed from the system.
 It will have status *Converted*, records it was converted to, will be available on *Converted To* panel on the right.

 ## Opportunities

-Opportunity represents a potential or closed deal.
-Opportunity with 'Closed Won' stage are taken into account for a sales revenue calculation.
+An opportunity represents a potential or closed deal.
+Opportunity with *Closed Won* stage are taken into account in sales revenue calculation (dashlets & reports).

 ### Stage